SV-ZeroOne/sv-zeroone.github.io/_posts/2025-02-17-red-teaming-top-10-tools-per-phase.md

 This document provides a comprehensive overview of the top 10 popular tools for each phase of a red team engagement in 2024/2025.
 Red team operations are divided into several phases—from initial reconnaissance to post-exploitation.
 The tables below list each tool’s primary purpose, a brief description, and the platform or language used where applicable.

 > **Note:** Some tools appear in multiple phases if their functionality overlaps (e.g. Evilginx2 is used for both initial access and phishing).
-This guide reflects current industry trends and insights from recent research :contentReference[oaicite:2]{index=2}, :contentReference[oaicite:3]{index=3}.
+This guide reflects current industry trends and insights from recent research.

 ---